 The drugs that are used for the treatment of hypertensive emergencies are presented in this topic.
 The evaluation of patients with severe hypertension and the blood pressure goals in patients with hypertensive emergencies are presented elsewhere.
 (See "Evaluation and treatment of hypertensive emergencies in adults".)

 A variety of parenteral and oral antihypertensive drugs are available for use in these patients (table 1) [1-5].
 Few studies have compared these agents with one another, and all are tolerated reasonably well [6,7].
 Thus, the drug of choice is often dictated by the type of hypertensive emergency and the local hospital formulary.
-(See "Malignant hypertension and hypertensive encephalopathy in adults" and "Evaluation and treatment of hypertensive emergencies in adults".)
+(See "Moderate to severe hypertensive retinopathy and hypertensive encephalopathy in adults" and "Evaluation and treatment of hypertensive emergencies in adults".)

 Nitrates — Nitrovasodilators such as nitroprusside and nitroglycerin provide nitric oxide that induces vasodilatation (of both arterioles and veins) via generation of cyclic GMP, which then activates calcium-sensitive potassium channels in the cell membrane .